facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 MdPopups uses @Python-Markdown/markdown to parse Markdown and transform it into a Sublime popup or phantom.
 The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.
+### Default Markdown Parsing

+MdPopups uses @Python-Markdown/markdown to parse Markdown by default and transform it into a Sublime popup or phantom.
+The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.

 Due to the `minihtml` environment that Sublime uses, the type of tags and CSS that can be used are a bit limited.
 MdPopups provides a CSS that includes most of the common supported tags that can be used.
 Then few specific extensions